alonzi/MTG-Data/How-to-data/scalar-theory.md

 First let's reflect on Frank's pick order.
 The context was explicity stated as, "for the purpose of the first-pack, first-pick (P1P1) decision in draft, answering the question “which card would you first-pick?” for every conceivable booster pack. ' He chose a particular game state and made a scalar just for that state.
 We have a perfect context match.
 If it is pack 1 pick 1 we know exactly how to interpret Frank's pick order.
 Now play the tape forward.
 As every additional pack comes in we move further from the context of Frank's pick order and start adding more and more caveats.

 The challenge with Game in Hand Win Rate is that its context is not a game state of a Magic game.
 You will never be in the exact context of GIH WR.
 So what do we do given the fundamental principle of Scalar Theory?
 How can we use GIH WR if we are never in its context and caveats abound.
-[7]
+[7] We have now introduced our second principle ...

 ## The second fundamental principle of Scalar Theory
 If the contex is not a perfect match there are caveats.